 Pristine ecosystems in recovery

 More than a decade ago, new efforts got underway to restore Hanauma Bay.
 Due to long-term abuse and overuse, with millions of annual visitors, 30 years ago Honolulu unveiled a plan to restore the bay by implementing restrictions including visitor counts, and the creation of educational programs.
 Then in 2002, the Hanauma Bay Marine Education Center opened.
 It is there that visitors watch a short video supporting efforts to restore this special place when we visit.
-Further back, in 1967, Hawaii first designated the 100 acre Marine Life Conservation District.
+Further back, in 1967, Hawaii first designated the 100-acre Marine Life Conservation District.

 Sunscreen at Hanauma Bay.

 Hawaii has banned sunscreens deemed unsafe.
 There is a prohibition on the sale and distribution of sunscreens that contain oxybenzone and octinoxate.
 These are chemicals that are found in thousands of sunscreens.
-This new law became effective on January 1, 2021.
+This law became effective on January 1, 2021.

 “Our natural environment is fragile, and our own interaction with the earth can have lasting impacts….
 This new law is just one step toward protecting the health and resiliency of Hawaii’s coral reefs.” — Governor David Ige.